vfishv/Boost-for-Android/README.md

 ## Contributions
 - Many thanks to [crystax](https://github.com/crystax/android-platform-ndk/tree/master/build/tools) for their version of *build-boost.sh* which I adapted to make it work with the google ndk.
 - Thanks to [google](https://android.googlesource.com/platform/ndk/+/master/build/tools) for the  files *dev-defaults.sh, ndk-common.sh, prebuilt-common.sh*.
-- Thanks to [Ryan Pavlik](https://github.com/sensics/Boost-for-Android) for his fork with some improvements.